 1.0 Why Employers Must Verify Employment Authorization and Identity of New Employees

-Employment is often the magnet that attracts people to reside in the United States illegally.
-The purpose of the employer sanctions law is to remove this magnet by requiring employers to hire only individuals who may legally work here: U.S. citizens, noncitizen nationals, lawful permanent residents, and aliens authorized to work.
+Employment is often the magnet that attracts people to reside in the United States unlawfully.
+The purpose of the employer sanctions law is to remove this magnet by requiring employers to hire only individuals who may legally work here: U.S. citizens, noncitizen nationals, lawful permanent residents, and other noncitizens who are authorized to work.
 To comply with the law, employers must:

 - Verify the identity and employment authorization of each person they hire;